hypertensioncenter/academic-kickstart/content/post/felix_3MT/index.md

   preview_only: true
 projects: []
 subtitle: ""
-summary: ""
+summary: " "
 tags: []
 title: "Felix Vaura Won the Three Minute Thesis Competition"
 ---

 Doctoral Candidate Felix Vaura won the Three Minute Thesis competition organised by the University of Turku.
-Vaura’s presentation will represent the University of Turku in the international 3MT competition organised by the Coimbra Group for European universities.
+Felix’s presentation will represent the University of Turku in the international 3MT competition organised by the Coimbra Group for European universities.

 {{< youtube _mL9O_3TwT8 >}}